pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 make
 ```

+The first time you run it you might be prompted to allow Finder automation.
+You need to allow it for the build to complete correctly.
 The file will appear in the pwsafe directory.
 It's name will be something like:

 ```
-pwsafe-arm64-1.15.0.dmg
+pwsafe-universal-1.17.0.dmg
 or
-pwsafe-x86_64-1.15.0.dmg
+pwsafe-x86_64-1.17.0.dmg
 ```

-The file name includes arm64 or x86\_64 to indicate the target machine architecture.
+The file name includes arm64 or x86\_64 to indicate a single architecture build.

 ### Known Issues with macOS Install